Note 2 Material Accounting Policies

 Initial recognition and measurement

-All financial assets are recognized initially at fair value, plus in the case of financial assets not recorded at fair value through profit or loss (FVTPL), transaction costs that are attributable to the acquisition of the financial assets.
+All financial assets are recognised initially at fair value, plus in the case of financial assets not recorded at fair value through profit or loss (FVTPL), transaction costs that are attributable to the acquisition of the financial assets.
 However, trade receivables that do not contain a significant financing component are measured at transaction prices.

 Subsequent measurement